lukaszgryglicki/gha2pg/README.md

 Typical internal usage:
 `time PG_PASS=your_password ./structure.rb`

+# JSON structure analysis tool
 There is also an internal tool: `analysis.rb`/`analysis.sh` to figure out how to create psql tables for gha.
 But this is only useful while developing this tool.

+This tool can generate all possible distinct structures of any key at any depths, to see possible veriants of this key.
+It is used very intensively during development of PSQL table structure.

 # Running on Kubernetes